 On our James Beard cruise in the Mediterranean, we participated in no fewer than five (!) wine seminars with sommelier Steve Olsen.
 This year, Windstar’s wine list is going global, and sommeliers are along for sailings of four of the fleet’s yachts, including the Wind Surf and Star Legend.

-This year, Windstar’s wine list is going global, and accomplished sommeliers are along for every sailing.
 The first of a team hired to implement Windstar’s new wine program joined the crew of the Star Legend in December 2017.
 In three seminars—entertaining as well as educational and well-suited to both connoisseurs and novice wine drinkers—Justin McAuliffe explored the making of sparkling wines, whites, and reds.

 Passengers choose their dining venues on a Windstar cruise, and most evenings on the Star Legend, Tom and I opted for the AmphorA restaurant.
 The dress is smart casual, the mood convivial, and we enjoyed sharing our table with new friends.
 One evening though, after a long day of sightseeing ashore, we enjoyed a magnificent meal from AmphorA in our suite, in our pajamas.
 So decadent!